 How is the ballooning done?

-The principle of ballooning remains the same as mentioned under FAQ.
+The principle of ballooning remains the same as mentioned under FAQs.
 There are significant differences between balloon dilatation of the aortic and the pulmonary valve.
 In Pulmonary valve dilatation, the valve is crossed from below the valve, and the wire over which the balloon will be taken, has to move along the flow of the blood.
-With aortic valve, usually, valve is not crossed from below (that just how the arterial entry is made, it does not allow entry into the ventricle); but, it is crossed from above the valve against the flow of blood.
+With aortic valve, usually, valve is not crossed from below (that's just how the arterial entry is made, it does not allow entry into the ventricle); but, it is crossed from above the valve against the flow of blood.
 Infact when the valve is severely narrowed, a jet of blood with a high velocity comes out of the valves tiny opening; this makes the procedure more challenging.

 Is there a possibility when the valve cannot be crossed from above (retrograde-referring to the flow against the blood)?